-Email marketing isn’t just for retailers and small businesses, publishers are turning to email – and frankly – they’re crushing it.
+Email marketing isn’t just for retailers and small businesses.
+Publishers are now turning to email, and are doing so very successfully.

 What’s their secret to success?
-To answer that, Campaign Monitor has created this guide to help publishers maximize email marketing.
+Read on to discover some of the strategies to help publishers maximize email marketing.

 Publishers are looking to drive traffic back to their websites so subscribers can research new content, make purchases, or continue their subscription.
 Emails remind subscribers about the website and provide a direct path for them to stay digitally engaged.

-For BuzzFeed, email is consistently one of the top five or six referrers of traffic to the site each month.
-And it keeps growing.
-In 2014, traffic from email grew by 20% on a monthly basis.
+For BuzzFeed, email is consistently one of the top five or six referrers of traffic to the site each month, and it keeps growing.
+In 2014, traffic from email grew by 20% every month.

-That’s not to say that email marketing isn’t important to publishers that were born online, like VICE.
-Email has become so mainstream that 4.9 billion email accounts will exist by the end of 2017.
+Email has become so mainstream that approximately 5.5 billion email accounts are in use in 2019.
 For digital publishers, email marketing has always been the perfect complement to their marketing strategies and provides an easy-to-use communication tool.

 Communicating with subscribers doesn’t have to come at a huge cost.
 For every $1 spent on email marketing, businesses generate approximately $38.
 With this kind of return on investment, publishers know they can generate brand awareness, increase engagement, and promote and sell products or subscriptions without breaking their marketing budgets.

-Publishers cater to a variety of audiences.
-To be effective, each group requires tailored content.
-Research shows 56% of subscribers will opt out of your email list because of irrelevant content.
-In other words, publishers can’t send the same message to everyone, segmenting content that’s crafted for specific niches is the best way to go.
-Fortunately, email marketing makes it easy to segment contacts.
-And it pays, in fact, marketers have found a 760% increase in email revenue from segmented campaigns.
+Publishers cater to a variety of audiences, but each group requires tailored content.
+Research shows 53% of customers complain that they receive too many irrelevant emails, so publishers can’t send the same message to everyone.
+Segmenting content crafted for specific niches is the best way to go.
+Email marketing makes it easy to segment contacts, and it pays to take on this strategy.
+Marketers have found a 760% increase in email revenue from segmented campaigns.

-By setting up a preference center, publishers can ask subscribers what kind of content they’re interested in.
+By setting up a preference center, publishers can ask subscribers what kind of content they want.
 By using DIY segmenting tools, publishers can divide their pool of contacts by interests and send specific content to each group.
-(We’ll have more on this later.)

 Publishers have found that one of the best ways to engage subscribers and funnel traffic to a website is to give subscribers a sample of their best content.
 Publishers create a roundup of four or five of the best, most current pieces of content that are on the site and send subscribers a sample.

 Here’s an example from Apartment Therapy.
 In this case, the publisher uses a newsletter style format with an image and a title to entice the subscriber to click.
-Once subscribers click on a title or image they’re taken to the full article, which lives on the publisher’s website.
+Once subscribers click on a title or image, they can see the full article, which lives on the publisher’s website.

-Most publishers send something similar, but each has their own unique take.
+Most publishers send something similar, but each has its unique take.
 VICE, for example, gives subscribers a list of interesting content with story descriptions.
-This publisher focuses more on the description than on imagery.
-Take a look at the snapshot below.
+This publisher focuses more on the description than on imagery:

-There isn’t a one-size-fits-all format for this kind of email.
+There isn’t a universal format for this kind of email.
 It’s all about tempting subscribers to visit your website by offering a sample of the content that’s available.

-Of course, the hope is that subscribers will continue to surf through your website after reading the can’t-resist article about an inspiring athlete or life hacks celebrities swear by.
+The hope is that subscribers will continue to surf through your website after reading the article about an inspiring athlete or life hacks celebrities swear by.

 Publishers have become savvy with email marketing, and are now embedding ads in their emails.
 Because email is so easy to track, publishers can tell advertisers exactly who the target market is and the response rates that their emails get.

-Fashion Magazine can tell Michael Kors what segment the ad will reach, how many subscribers will receive it, what their general interests are, and what kind of response rates are typically achieved through email with this segment.
+Fashion Magazine can tell Michael Kors what segment the ad will reach, how many subscribers will receive it, what their general interests are, and what kind of response rates are achievable through email with this segment.

 Publishers are embracing partnerships too.
-They’re not afraid to reach out to other businesses that are producing good content and share the love.
+They’re not afraid to reach out to other businesses that are producing good content.

 The publisher knows that subscribers value quality content, and are willing to partner with other brands to provide that information.

-In addition, the brands that are featured in this email will likely return the favor and share content from Really Good Emails with their subscribers.
+The brands featured in this email will likely return the favor and share content from Really Good Emails with their subscribers.
 These kinds of partnerships can introduce publishers to a whole new audience.
 Since the email comes from a trusted source, subscribers are more likely to check out the publisher’s website.

 A growing number of publishers are hosting social media contests or giveaways to get people talking about their brand, and they’re using email to promote it.